 |Clark, Dinner in an Instant||Manual||Natural|

-There are variations on each option including modified or slow (i.e. incremental, pulsed) quick release and a timed wait with a manual release to be able to open the pot.
+There are variations on each release method including modified or slow (i.e. incremental, pulsed) quick release and a timed wait with a manual release to be able to open the pot.

-- Instant Pot has used different terms for preset sauté temperatures in its pressure multi-cookers; and a recipe source may use the term for one model.
+Instant Pot has used different terms for preset sauté temperatures in its pressure multi-cookers; and a recipe source may use the term for one model.
 Other electric pressure cookers and multi-cookers will be different in some ways.
 A stovetop user has to use the heat setting of the the stove or cooktop.
-A use will have to see what the food is doing when using any pressure cooker as a skillet;